kjolley/BIGSdb_documentation/data_analysis.rst

 Include in identifiers fieldset
 ===============================
-This selection box allows you to choose which isolate provenance fields will be included in the results table and sequence exports.
+This selection box allows you to choose which isolate provenance fields will be included in the results table.
+This does not affect the output of the alignments as taxa names are limited in length by the alignment programs.

 .. image:: /images/data_analysis/genome_comparator7.png